-There are several restrictions on the use of the special TOPPCSTACK instructions, as follows:
+There are several restrictions on the use of the special TOPPCSTACK instructions, as described below.

-• The pop and read TOPPCSTACK instruction may not be placed directly before an RTI instruction (return from interrupt).
+1.)
+The pop and read TOPPCSTACK instruction may not be placed directly before an RTI instruction (return from interrupt).
 A NOP must be inserted in between: